 A graduate of Wake Forest University and the Wharton School of Business, Rick began helping people achieve their financial goals in 1967 when he started his first job as a stockbroker.
-He left the brokerage after 3 years and joined Anheuser-Busch in St. Louis, holding management assignments in the corporate finance, international treasury, and capital planning areas.
-He rose to the level of Assistant Treasurer.
+After three years, he left the brokerage and joined Anheuser-Busch in St. Louis, holding management assignments in corporate finance, international treasury, and capital planning areas.
+Ultimately, Rick rose to the level of Assistant Treasurer.

 After leaving AB in 1998, Rick’s passion for evidence-based investment came full circle, as he joined a very successful investment firm.
-In the years that followed, he earned his Certified Financial Planning (CFP) certification, then partnered with Matt Hall to launch Hill Investment Group in June of 2005.
+In the years that followed, he earned his Certified Financial Planning (CFP) certification, then partnered with Matt Hall to launch Hill Investment Group in June 2005 (enjoy this podcast episode where Matt and Rick discuss their journey).
 He has found this work more rewarding than he could have imagined.

 My wife, Lynn, and I have two grown children—and two wonderful granddaughters.